Welcome to the Surface Roughness Analysis Blog

 Why do brakes squeak?
 When will a gasket leak?
 What caused the haziness in my painted finish?

 Surface texture and function are tightly linked.
 Understanding the relationship between texture and function, and sharing that information with engineers and quality professionals, is what Michigan Metrology is all about.

 The articles in this blog explore the concepts of surface texture analysis and measurement.
 We show how you can apply these concepts to solve problems related to leaks, squeaks, appearance, wear, noise, fit, friction, vibration, adhesion, and many other functions.

 Looking for more information on specific surface texture parameters?
 Visit our Surface Texture Parameters Glossary for an introduction to dozens of 3D surface roughness analysis parameters.

 And, if you want to learn much more about surface texture consider attending our online and in-person classes for an immersive introduction to the many concepts in surface analysis.

-Registration is open for the Roughness, Texture, and Tribology class and workshop, which will be held in Livonia, Michigan, May 3–5.
-2023.
-This live, in-person class offers a unique opportunity to learn
+May 8–9, 2023 Registration is now open for the Surface Roughness, Texture, and Tribology short course, held in Livonia, Michigan, May 8–9, 2024.
+The 2-day class offers a unique opportunity